U17 (CADETS) GBR GUIDE

 There are a number of events specifically for U17s (also known as ‘Cadets) held in the UK (these are called ‘domestic’ events).

-When fencers compete in these events they can be awarded BF ranking points – the number depends on the event and the final placing of the fencer.
+The number of ranking points available depends on the event and the final placing of the fencer.

 Fencers wanting to get selected for GBR at major events (Europeans and Worlds) need to fence in nominated international U17 (EFC Cadet Circuit) events.
 Due to entry restrictions there is a selection process for nominated U17 internationals and primarily it will be a fencer’s BF ranking that is the main selection factor.